 Example.
-The Example is intended to help you compare the cost of investing in Institutional Class, I-2 or Administrative Class shares of the Fund with the costs of investing in other mutual funds.
+The Example is intended to help you compare the cost of investing in Institutional Class, I-2, I-3, Administrative Class, Class A or Class C shares of the Fund with the costs of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the noted class of shares for the time periods indicated, and then hold or redeem all your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: